JanssenProject/jans/demos/jans-chip/android/README.md

 3. Press `ctrl` key twice on Android Studio to open `Run Anything` dialog.
 4. Enter `gradle wrapper --gradle-version 8.0` and press enter key.
 This will generate gradle wrapper at `{jans_monorep_path}\demos\jans-chip\gradle\wrapper`.
 5. Build and run project on an emmulator (in Android Studio).
-6. After launch add configuration endpoint of Janssen Server (with a trusted domain, not self-signed certificate) and desired scopes on the register screen to start testing.

 **Reference:**
 - https://github.com/JanssenProject/jans/wiki/Mobile-DPoP-FIDO-Authn